-A couple of things I didn't know is that lack of magnesium is a high predictor in the development of diabetic neuropathy, and is also associated with cognitive decline in type 2 diabetes.
+A couple of things I didn't know is that lack of magnesium is a high predictor in the development of diabetic neuropathy – because it's a mineral involved in nerve conduction.
+Magnesium is also associated with cognitive decline in type 2 diabetes.
 If you're getting symptoms of either of these, talk to your doctor and give more magnesium a try.

 Magnesium Rich Foods

 One of the best ways to get more micronutrients – vitamins and minerals – is to eat more real food.
 It's common sense that packaged foods don't contain the levels of vitamins and minerals we really need.
-I mean, a broccoli doesn't need to be fortified with vitamins and minerals like a breakfast cereal!
+A broccoli doesn't need to be fortified with vitamins and minerals like a breakfast cereal!

 Magnesium per 100 g of the food item

 - Pumpkin seeds 594 mg